What Can I Expect in a First Massage Therapy Visit?

 Generally, you will lie on a massage table, covered by a sheet or large towel.
 Make sure you are comfortable and let the therapist know if you are not.
 Tell the therapist if you are cold, want to be covered, don't want an area of your body touched, don't like the music, or are experiencing discomfort with the technique or how it is being applied.
 Remember, you are in charge, and can ask for changes or stop the session at any time.

 A professional massage therapist will never expose genitals or breasts, or any other areas you identify.
 Only the area the therapist is working on will be exposed.

 The therapist may play music, but be sure to tell your therapist if you would prefer a different type of music or if you would like quiet.
-Typically, you can also bring your own music to play during the session.

 How to get the most from your massage

 Be as open to the process as you can.

 Relax and try let your thoughts go.
 One way to do this is to focus on how the touch or technique feels.